FusionAuth/fusionauth-example-node/README.md

 # FusionAuth Node.js example

-This project is a simple example Node.js application that illustrates how to integrate with FusionAuth's OAuth system using the Authorization Code Grant.
+This project is a simple example Node.js application that illustrates how to integrate with FusionAuth's OAuth system using the Authorization Code grant.

 ## To run